Modelling Protein Interactions and Dynamics in Neuronal Signalling

 There are nine membrane-bound isoforms of mammalian adenylyl cyclase, whose catalytic unit is formed as a dimer of two domains.
 The 3D structure of the adenylyl cyclase catalytic unit, formed by domains from two different isoforms and in complex with its stimulatory G protein subunit, has been resolved by X-ray crystallography.
 However, its structure when bound to the inhibitory G protein subunit is unknown.
 Additionally, it is not known if both the stimulatory and inhibitory G protein are able to bind simultaneously, or if the resulting ternary complex would be active or inactive.
 It was previously shown that a lipid modification of the inhibitory G protein was required in order for it to modulate AC5 activity, however the effect of this modification on structure was not known.

 To investigate this further, we have created models of all nine AC isoforms, and compared their electrostatic properties to known isoform-specific regulations patterns by interacting proteins (Tong et al., 2016).
 This allowed us to confirm the previously suggested binding position of the inhibitory G protein on AC5.
 The effect of lipid modification of the inhibitory G protein on its structure was investigated using modelling and simulation techniques (van Keulen and Roethlisberger, 2016), and the resulting structure docked to AC5 to study the mechanism of its effect on AC5 activity (van Keulen and Roethlisberger, 2017).
-The resulting structures are now being used to assess the effects on signalling network behaviour and to refine the parameters of models of this network.
+These data, along with further simulations have been used to constrain a model of AC5-dependent signalling (see Molecular Signalling Cascades).

 Who is Involved?

 The Human Brain Project takes a multiscale approach to modelling the brain, and even when working at the smallest of spatial scales, that of individual molecules, a multiscale effort is needed to accurately model the molecular processes that occur within a neuron.